yagoubali/Pymol_DasLab/README.md

 How to install
 --------------

 Get the script.
-Either download the pymol_daslab.py script from [this link](https://raw.github.com/DasLab/pymol_daslab/master/pymol_daslab.py).
-Or, if you are planning to make edits, type:
+Either download the folder from [this link](https://github.com/DasLab/pymol_daslab/archive/master.zip) or, if you are planning to make edits, type:

 <code>git clone https://github.com/DasLab/pymol_daslab</code>